 In 1962, two men managed to escape the one prison in America that was supposed to be inescapable.
 They were never found.
 More than 50 years later, their 82-year-old sister is still waiting for them to come home…and one U.S. Marshal is still on the case.

-The Tennessee Walking Horse has a natural gait that’s famously smooth.
-And, if trained in a certain way, it can perform a walk that’s even more spectacular.
-But, there’s a secret behind how, exactly, these horses are trained to do the crowd-pleasing step they’re celebrated for.
-Mary Helen Montgomery brings us the...
+The Tennessee Walking Horse has a natural gait that's famously smooth.
+And, if trained in a certain way, it can perform a walk that's even more spectacular, called the Big Lick.
+But, there's a secret behind how, exactly, these horses are trained to do the crowd-pleasing step they're celebrated for;...

 “I keep saying ‘where’s the body?
 Kill someone,'” Marilyn Stasio told us.
 She reads at least 200 crime novels a year to determine which are worthy of her prestigious “Crime Column” in the New York Times Book Review.
 We talk with her about crime as entertainment – and why people are...

-At the turn of the century, Carry Nation was “America’s foremost lady hellraiser” and “the apostle of reform violence.”
-In her own words, she was “a bulldog running along at the feet of Jesus, barking at what He doesn’t like.”
-We liked her hatchet pins so much, we thought we’d...
+At the turn of the century, Carry Nation was “America’s foremost lady hellraiser” and "the apostle of reform violence.”
+A radical member of the temperance movement, Carrie Nation was known for attacking saloons, bars, and pubs with a hatchet engraved with name.
+In her own words, she was "a bulldog...

-As long as 2,500 years ago, Native Americans placed the bones of the dead in giant mounds of earth in the shape of animals.
-The Effigy Mounds National Monument was created to protect the mounds – and the bones inside.
-But in 2011, a new superintendent discovered that the remains...
+As long as 2,500 years ago, Native Americans placed the bones of their dead in giant mounds of earth in the shape of animals.
+The Effigy Mounds National Monument in Iowa was created to protect one set of these - and the bones inside.
+But in 2011, a new superintendent,...